ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 >

 #### Q342.
 When configuring a remote backend in Terraform, it might be a good idea to purposely omit some of the required arguments to ensure secrets and other relevant data are not inadvertently shared with others.

-- [ ] A. What are the ways the remaining configuration can be added to Terraform so it can initialize and communicate with the backend? (select three)
+What are the ways the remaining configuration can be added to Terraform so it can initialize and communicate with the backend? (select three)

-- [x] B. directly querying HashiCorp Vault for the secrets
+- [x] A. directly querying HashiCorp Vault for the secrets
-- [x] C. use the -backend-config=PATH to specify a separate config file
+- [x] B. use the -backend-config=PATH to specify a separate config file
-- [x] D. interactively on the command line
+- [x] C. interactively on the command line
-- [ ] E. command-line key/value pairs
+- [ ] D. command-line key/value pairs

 >